Preprocessing: Cropping, Interpolation, and Concatenation#

 ../_images/tutorials_interpolate_and_concat_7_0.png

-How frequent are these irregularities?
-We now examine the distribution of the time differences between consecutive samples, and compare them to the expected time difference for a regular, nominal (as specified by Pupil Labs) sampling rate.
+To quantify sampling irregularities, let’s examine the distribution of time intervals between consecutive samples and compare them to the nominal sampling rates specified by Pupil Labs:

 [6]: